Thelymitra paludosa

-Thelymitra paludosa, commonly known as the plain sun orchid, is a species of orchid that is endemic to Western Australia.
+Thelymitra paludosa, commonly known as plain sun orchid, is a species of orchid that is endemic to Western Australia.
 It has a single erect, channelled, dark green leaf and up to ten or more blue to violet flowers.
 It grows in higher rainfall areas near the south coast.

 Description

 Thelymitra paludosa is a tuberous, perennial herb with a single erect, leathery, channelled, dark green linear to lance-shaped leaf 140-500 mm long, 5-15 mm wide with a purplish base.
 Between two and ten or more blue to violet, sometimes pink or white flowers 18-45 mm wide are arranged on a flowering stem 200-900 mm tall.
 The sepals and petals are 8-20 mm long and 4-10 mm wide.
 The column is pale blue to pinkish 6-8.5 mm long and 3-5 mm wide.
 The lobe on the top of the anther is dark brown to almost black with a yellow, slightly notched tip.
 The side lobes have toothbrush-like tufts of white hairs near their ends.
 Flowering occurs from mid-October to December.